elastic/kibana/TYPESCRIPT.md

 #### Internal dependency is missing types.

-1. Open up the file and see how easy it would be to convert to typescript.
+1. Open up the file and see how easy it would be to convert to TypeScript.
 2. If it's very straightforward, go for it.
 3. If it's not and you wish to stay focused on your own PR, get around the error by adding a type definition file in the same folder as the dependency, with the same name.
 4. Minimally you will need to type what you are using in your PR.
 No need to go crazy to fully type the thing or you might be there for awhile depending on what's available.